llmrisks/llmrisks.github.io/src/content/post/week11.md

   <td colspan=1 align="center"><b></b></td>
 </table>

 They also present the algorithm for this process from [A Watermark for Large Language Models](https://arxiv.org/abs/2301.10226)[^1].
-It uses the language model probabilitiies to separate words using a hash function-based random number generator.
+It uses the language model probabilities to separate words using a hash function-based random number generator.

 The idea is that the more words in the greenlist, the more likely the text is AI-generated: